Page Contributor(s): Bruce Hamilton/Stacy Topping, USA

 The Beartooth Highway is a 68-mile travel corridor, beginning (at its easternmost terminus), just south of Red Lodge, Montana at an elevation of 6400 feet and ending (at its westernmost terminus) near the Northeast Entrance to Yellowstone National Park and Cooke City and Silver Gate, Montana, at an elevation of 7500 feet.
 In between those two elevations, the road rises to 10, 947 feet at Beartooth Pass in Wyoming.
 The section of the Beartooth Highway that has been awarded the National Scenic Byways “All-American Road” status is a 54 mile section of the Highway beginning 8 miles south and east of Red Lodge and ending just east of Cooke City, Montana.

-Roadway surface and traffic: The roadway is in excellent condition.
+Roadway Surface and Traffic Report: The roadway is in excellent condition.
 Traffic was fairly heavy when we climbed the pass on August 3, 2015.
 We were surprised that there were many more motorcyclists (the touring, not low slung racers) than cars on Beartooth - we later learned this was related to the beginning of the annual Sturgis SD Harley Davidson week-long festival was about to begin.

 The roadway is in pristine condition.

 In a nutshell - if you ever have the opportunity to do this climb - DO IT!
-Do not pass up the opportunity - it is a Bucket List Climb in our opinion.
-We loved the scenery, the altitude challenge, the spectacular views and, although we are very partial to these, the switchback views, particularly looking back at the roadway that we had already travelled in the far distance well below us (representative photograph)
+Do not pass up the opportunity - it is a Bucket List Climb.
+We loved the scenery, the altitude challenge, the spectacular views and, although we are very partial to these, the switchback views, particularly looking back at the roadway that we had already travelled in the far distance well below us (representative photograph).

-The Challenge: We have mapped and recommend for anyone interested in (a) a significant climbing day/challenge, and (b) expanding the spectacular experience of Beartooth Pass North - the following out-and-back ride from the beginning of Beartooth Scenic Hwy North to the start of Beartooth Hwy Climb South and back which involved 88 miles riding and 9,866’ of climbing (Map)
+The Challenge: We have mapped and recommend for anyone interested in: (a) a significant climbing day/challenge, and (b) expanding the spectacular experience of Beartooth Pass North - the following out-and-back ride from the beginning of Beartooth Scenic Highway North to the start of Beartooth Highway Climb South and back which involved 88 miles riding and 9,866’ of climbing (Map).